A few ideas to maximise performance of unpowered ground-effect floors/diffusers

 There are a couple other potential sources of improvement that could be implemented to enhance Venturi suction.
 First is the introduction of vortices closely upstream, providing local suction.
 Expansion of the Venturi would need to be reduced to avoid over-expanding and blowing up the vortices, but the overall result may be worth it.

 The other option, limited to ICE vehicles, is to use the exhaust flow (and wastegate, if present), which could improve performance particularly at lower velocities.
-Managing turbulence from the velocity shear layers between exhaust flow and external flow could be difficult without compromising performance significantly.
-Alternatively, the Venturi could be sectioned to keep the exhaust flow separate from the external airspeed-dependant flow.
-The effect of exhaust pulsing would mean the pressure magnitude varies significantly, but if there is sufficient mass flow through the duct then the momentum of the flow may be sufficient to dampen this effect somewhat.
+Managing turbulence from exhaust pulsing and the shear layers between exhaust flow and external flow could be difficult though.
+The Venturi could be sectioned to keep the exhaust flow separate from the external airspeed-dependant flow, or perhaps if there is sufficient mass flow through the duct then the momentum of the flow may be sufficient to dampen any transient suction differences at/across the duct outlet.